As Seen On

 Best for International

-Google Fi uses a combination of T-Mobile and US Cellular networks domestically, automatically switching between them for the strongest signal.
-The Unlimited Plus plan provides 50 GB of premium-speed data in the U.S., unlimited hotspot at full speed, and 100 GB of Google One cloud storage.
+Google Fi runs on the T-Mobile network in the U.S. The Unlimited Premium plan provides 100 GB of premium-speed data, 50 GB of high-speed mobile hotspot, 100 GB of Google One cloud storage, and 6 months of YouTube Premium.
 But the standout feature is international coverage: your plan works in over 200 countries with data at full speed (up to 256 Kbps in some regions, full speed in others), calls at $0.20 per minute, and texts at no charge.

 For frequent international travelers, the math is compelling.
 A typical international roaming day pass from a major carrier costs $10 to $12 per day.
 A two-week trip abroad costs $140 to $168 in roaming fees alone.
 Google Fi eliminates that entirely.
 In our testing across 6 countries, Fi provided reliable connectivity in urban and rural areas, though speeds varied by location.
 The plan also includes a built-in VPN for secure browsing on public Wi-Fi networks, which is especially valuable when traveling.
 Google Fi requires a Pixel, Samsung, or Motorola phone for full network-switching capability.